 If ever there was a “perfect” video game console, you have it right here.
 The problem was that you just had to convince your parents of this fact of life.

 We get it, though.
 In 1991, the gaming industry hadn’t yet experienced what we see as a “generation shift.”
 Up until that point, ColecoVision sort of improved on the Atari 2600, and a crash in the video game industry in the early 1980’s pretty much gave the NES a clean slate to work on.
 The idea of buying a new video game console that was better than your old one hadn’t yet become commonplace.

 Nowadays, to us, it’s common sense, but to parents in the early 90s, Nintendo had to struggle with marketing the idea of selling a whole new machine!

-1991 wasn’t all that deep into the NES’ lifespan.
-The thing exploded to early success, but it also slow-burned its way to further sales deep into 1994.
+1991 wasn’t all that deep into the NES’ lifespan, either.
+The thing exploded to early success in the mid 80’s, but it also slow-burned its way to further sales deep into 1994.
 Some parents had only just bought their kids an NES and a handful of games in 1990, and now, these parents had an entirely new console their kids were asking them for!

 Backwards compatibility wasn’t really a thing until the PlayStation 2 came around, and there is nothing worse than hearing that a $200 purchase you just made is already outdated.